AdaCore/learn/courses/advanced-spark/chapters/type_contracts.rst

 This code is correct.

 This is a correct version in Ada.
-For proving AoRTE in SPARK, one will need to change slightly the property of Sorted_String.
+For proving AoRTE in SPARK, one will need to change slightly the property of ``Sorted_String``.

 Example #9